caendesilva/microserve/README.md

-# Microserve - Pikoserve 2.0 Framework

-![](https://img.shields.io/packagist/dt/desilva/microserve)
-![](https://img.shields.io/packagist/v/desilva/microserve)

-An extension of Pikoserve, providing an API for creating PHP application servers.
+# Microserve - API for creating PHP application servers.

-Minimal.
+### Minimal.
 Agnostic.
 Zero dependencies.

 ## About

+![](https://img.shields.io/packagist/dt/desilva/microserve)
+![](https://img.shields.io/packagist/v/desilva/microserve)

 This package provides a framework for creating application servers and is intended to be used as a starting point for other packages.
 Think if this as a layer between the low-level PHP server implementations and your higher level application logic, allowing you to interact with the requests and responses in an abstracted object-oriented way that you may be used to.
 The name comes from it being based on [Pikoserve](https://github.com/caendesilva/pikoserve).

 ## Installation